aws/aws-cli/README.md

 ### Installing development versions

-If you are interested in using the latest released version of the AWS CLI Linter, please see the [Installation](#installation) section.
+If you are interested in using the latest released version of the AWS CLI v1-to-v2 Migration Tool, please see the [Installation](#installation) section.
-This section is for anyone who wants to install the development version of the AWS CLI Linter.
+This section is for anyone who wants to install the development version of the AWS CLI v1-to-v2 Migration Tool.
 You might need to do this if:

-* You are developing a feature for the AWS CLI Linter and plan on submitting a Pull Request.
+* You are developing a feature for the AWS CLI v1-to-v2 Migration Tool and plan on submitting a Pull Request.
-* You want to test the latest changes of the AWS CLI Linter before they make it into an official release.
+* You want to test the latest changes of the AWS CLI v1-to-v2 Migration Tool before they make it into an official release.

 Install [uv](https://docs.astral.sh/uv/) if you haven't already, then set up the development environment: